velartrill/velartrill.github.io/orig/conspirators.md

 *"The Ekhtelera,* Night.
 They have the operational discipline of a horny fifteen year old boy and they treat me more like a whore than an operator.
 If I break one more wrist they'll probably burn me for good."

 "Okay."
 I reach out hesitantly, take her by the hand.
+She blinks, startled, but doesn't pull away.
 "There's more, Dee.
 I don't know… I don't know how much I should say here and now, I don't know how much you *want* to know—"

 "You are officially *scaring* me now, Night."
 Daisy tilts her head.
 "I don't think you've ever been afraid to tell me shit before."

 "I got a line on what happened.
 I'm not sure how much to trust it, but — well, shit, you tell me."
 I lean forward.
 "By the look of it you've been digging like a _guan jèi_ that's scented _phin hue._ You got more pieces of the puzzle.
-What if something happened to the throneworld?
+What if something happened to the Throneworld?
 What if all Carnelian went dark all at once somehow, got cut off somehow?"

 "'Somehow?'"
 Daisy gazes at me appraisingly.
 "It'd fit, I suppose.
-What are you saying, like— telegraph lines cut?"
+What are you saying, like— telegraph relays cut?"

 "Lines cut, voidgates blown out.
 Would that make sense?"

 She stares at the ceiling for a moment, then leaps to her feet and turns to the pile of paperwork on her desk.
 I sit back, watching as she digs through, scanning frantically for details.
 She bends down, grabbing a pen, scribbling what look like calculations on a spare sheet of paper.
 Then she turns back, eyes distant.

-"Third day of the Carver's Moon."
+"Third day of the Carver's Moons."

 "You lost me."